eslint-functional/eslint-plugin-functional/docs/rules/no-loop-statement.md

-### no-loop-statement
+# Disallow imperative loops (no-loop-statement)

+This rule disallows for loop statements, including `for`, `for...of`, `for...in`, `while`, and `do...while`.

+## Rule Details

 In functional programming we want everthing to be an expression that returns a value.
 Loops in typescript are statements so they are not a good fit for a functional programming style.
-This rule disallows for loop statements, including `for`, `for...of`, `for...in`, `while`, and `do...while`.

 ```typescript
 const numbers = [1, 2, 3];